 Before I let my students begin, I asked them to separate into groups of three.
-Then, I gave each person a job.
+Then, I gave each person a job:

 this student’s job was to read the riddle out loud to the rest of the group.

 this student’s task was to write down answers to the riddles on the answer sheet.

-ORGANIZER--this student was in charge of the file folders.
+this student was in charge of the file folders.
 They got to open the folder to check answers and make sure the folder was back in place when they were finished.

 I let the students choose their own job, and most students quickly assigned each person to the job that suited them best.
 When a group had four members because of uneven numbers, I simply split the task, with one student reading the first two lines and the second reading the last two lines.